Protecting Raw Python Scripts¶

 | Not a standalone executable | The output is a ZIP archive, not a double-clickable application |

-| Native runtime required | The _pylocket_rt extension must be present alongside the script |
+| Native runtime required | The native runtime library must be present alongside the script |

 | Platform-specific runtime | The native extension is compiled for a specific OS — distribute the correct one |